asibahi/asibahi.github.io/content/thoughts/2023-04-12-Practical Arabic Justification/index.md

 ## Intro

 Justification is a nasty and difficult problem.
 When justifying over sufficiently long lines, the [Knuth-Plass algorithm](Linebreaking.md) is more than enough.
-However, when the lines are narrow, for example in a newspaper column, there just arent enough words in a line to make small changes to the space between them unnoticeable, and you need to take more drastic measures.
+However, when the lines are narrow, for example in a newspaper column, there just are not enough words in a line to make small changes to the space between them unnoticeable, and you need to take more drastic measures.

 For English, and Latin (and Cyrillic?) script-based languages in general, the usual solution is [hyphenation](https://en.wikipedia.org/wiki/Hyphen#Justification_and_line-wrapping).
 This does not apply to every script.
 For example, the Japanese script have their own [justification algorithm](https://www.w3.org/TR/jlreq/?lang=en) that does not "just" add spaces between characters.
 Other scripts have their own rules going on.